meteor/meteor/content/methods.md

 <h4 id="validation-error">ValidationError for argument validation errors</h4>

 When a Method call fails because the arguments are of the wrong type, it's good to throw a `ValidationError`.
-This works just like `Meteor.Error`, but is a custom constructor that enforces a standard error format that can be read by different form and validation libraries.
-In particular, if you are calling this Method from a form, throwing a `ValidationError` will make it easy to display nice error messages next to particular fields in the form.
+This works like `Meteor.Error`, but is a custom constructor that enforces a standard error format that can be read by different form and validation libraries.
+In particular, if you are calling this Method from a form, throwing a `ValidationError` will make it possible to display nice error messages next to particular fields in the form.

 When you use `mdg:validated-method` with `aldeed:simple-schema` as demonstrated above, this type of error is thrown for you.